cloudmesh/reservation/doc/source/api.rst

 The Python API contains the following functions to work with the Google Calendar:
 Our current version uses only JSON objects to pass to the calendar.

-* The addEventToCalendar(event):
+* The add(self,rsv):
-      Arguments: event object
-      return value: return EventId (integer) only if event does not overlap
+      Argument: A reservation is a JSON object that is passes to his method to be added to the calendar return value: return ReservationId (integer) only if reservation does not overlap

-* removeEventFromCalendar(eventId):
+* remove(self,rsvId):
-      Argument: EventId (Integer)
+      Removes a specific reservation from the calendar.
+Requires the reservationID

-* removeAllEvents():
+* remove_all(self):
-      This removes all the events from the primary calendar.
+      Removes all the reservations from the calendar

-* viewEventFromId(eventId):
+* get_from_id(self,rsvId):
-      returns the entire event object that is stored in the calendar.
+        displays the reservation object

-* selectEventIdsFromUser(userId):
+* get_by_user(self,userId):
-      Argument: user id (integer)
+      Selects all the reservations made by a user
       returns: all the reservations events made by the user.

-* selectAllEvents():
+* get_all(self):
-      This lists all the events from the primary calendar.
+      Selects all reservations in the calendar.
-      return: Dict containing all the events
+      return: Dict containing all the reservations

-* lstUsrProjRsvSTimeETime(userId, projId, sTime, eTime):
+* list_by_user_and_project(self, userId, projId, sTime,eTime):
+      Lists all the users reservations made in a project from a start-time to a end time
       Arguments: userId, ProjectId, Start time, end time
       returns: List of a users reservations made of a project between an interval of time

-* lstRsvProj(projId):
+* list_by_project(self, projId):
+      Lists all the reservations made in a particular project
       Argument: projId
       return value: returns all the reservation eventId's of a particular project.

-* durationOfRsv(rsvId):
+* duration(self, rsvId):
+      Shows the duration of the reservation
-      Argument: reservation event id.
+      Argument: reservation reservation id.
-      returns: returns the duration of that particular event.
+      returns: returns the duration of that particular reservation.

-* rescheduleEvent(oldEventId, newEvent):
+* reschedule(self, oldRsvId, newRsv):
-      Used to update or modify an old event.
+          Used to update or modify an old reservation.
+Requires old reservation id and new reservation object that will replace the old reservation
-          Args: oldEventId (Integer)
+          Args: oldRsvId (Integer)
           newEvent (JSON object)

-* selectEventIdFromLabel(label):
+* get_from_label(self, labelStr):
-      args: label which will be compared with the summary from the event
+      Assuming this label will return only one reservationId.
-      return: returns the eventId (Integer)
+      return: returns the reservationId (Integer)

 WorkFlow
 ======================================================================

-*  1. We will add 3 events
+*  1. We will add 3 reservations
-*  2. select all events.
+*  2. select all reservations.
-*  3. Reschedule event.
+*  3. Reschedule reservation.
-*  4. Remove event.
+*  4. Remove reservation.
-*  5. Select all events.
+*  5. Select all reservations.
-*  6. Remove all events.
+*  6. Remove all reservations.
-*  7. Select all events
+*  7. Select all reservations

 Sample code
 ======================================================================

-Creating 3 events
+Creating 3 reservations
 ----------------------------------------------------------------------

 ::

-     print reservation.addEventToCalendar({
+     print reservation.add({
                        'summary': 'oliver1',
                         'description':'{
                             'hosts': '100-103',